codesrg/ioutil/README.md

   -f, --format    file format to use
   -m, --mode      mode to open file
   --rfv           will return formatted string (CSV only)

+-w/--write function may return error as it expects data in specific datatype.
+Writing files using commandline isn't recommended.
 ```

 ### Python Script